Members, Officers and Committees

 Our HONORARY Member AnneMarie came to Bali to write a book (now in its final stages of pre-publication), Annemarie now brings her love of fine art as inspiration for her jeweled Batik wall hangings and bed covers.
 Most of the fabrics used are antique, although sometimes a contemporary batik might inspire her creativity.

 After coming to Bali in February 2012 to sort out some health issues after working in the Building and Construction Industry for 30 years, i was drawn to come back and live in Ubud later that year.
-I have opened Indonesia’s first certified Salt Rooms in Ubud.
 I look forward to helping the local people in whatever ways I can.

 Retired IT professional and English teacher.
 After running his IT consulting company and web marketing company in San Francisco for many years, Bruce moved to Bali 2001.
 Since then he has spent two years in China and three in Jakarta teaching English.
 Now his specialty is Web Marketing, Facebook marketing, SEO, and AdWords.
 He also writes magazine and newspaper articles about travel and technology.
 He loves Bali, the Balinese people and the Balinese culture.